robert-j1998/robert-j1998/README.md

-This is Robert, A junior python developer interested in programming and fascinated by the beauty of python language.
+Hi, This is Robert,</br>A junior python developer interested in programming and fascinated by the beauty of python language.

 <!---
 robert-j1998/robert-j1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.